PranabNandy/Linux-Kernel-Internals/1.LDD/joibsn.md

   ![Screenshot 2025-01-11 181401](https://github.com/user-attachments/assets/02f62f68-83be-4abe-8b8b-f7c0d0377aeb)
 ![WhatsApp Image 2025-01-11 at 6 13 21 PM](https://github.com/user-attachments/assets/108a6d1f-6f08-445b-b0f4-e1cf299f5be1)

+### What happens when we insert a new disk in the system?
+- Kernel will poll each file system and check whatever fs disk holds whether it can manage or not
+- for example FAT fs will read the first block ( it varies depending on the fs) and maps FAT fs driver for that disk

 ### How VFS Works
 - **High-Level API:** Applications interact with the VFS using system calls like **open, read, write, and close**.